Gounlaf/PowerRoute/README.md

 #### Using PSR7 middleware:

-PowerRoute! supports psr7 middleware as an actions.
+PowerRoute! supports psr-7 middlewares as actions.
 All you need to do is to map the action name in the config to a class implementing the following method:

 ```php
 function __invoke($request, $response, $next = null);
 ```
-You can also map the action name a callable with that signature.
+You can also map the action name to a callable with that signature.

 PowerRoute! will call the middleware and pass the configured argument as the `$next` argument.